Product Subset Problem : Applications to number theory and cryptography: An Improvement of Algorithm

 \end{lemma} For the proof see \cite[section 3]{original}.

 We can easily provide another and simpler proof in the case $2b=n+1$ (this occurs very often when attacking Naccache-Stern cryptosystem).
 Then,

 where {\it hyper} is the hypergeometric distribution,

-Where, \\ $\bullet$ $N=n+1$ is the population size\\ $\bullet$ $\ell$ is the number of draws\\ $\bullet$ $b$ is the number of successes in the population\\ $\bullet$ $x$ is the number of observed successes\\ Adapting to our case, we set $N=2b (=n+1), \ell(= h_1+h_2)$ and $x=h_1.$ Then,
+Where, \\ $\bullet$ $N=n+1$ is the population size\\ $\bullet$ $\ell$ is the number of draws\\ $\bullet$ $b$ is the number of successes in the population\\ $\bullet$ $x$ is the number of observed successes\\ Adapting to our case, we set $N=2b=n+1, \ell=h_1+h_2,$ and $x=h_1.$ Then,

 The expected value is $\frac{b\ell}{n+1}$ and since $b=(n+1)/2$ we get $EX = \frac{\ell}{2}.$ Since the random variable $X$ counts the successes we expect on average to have $\ell/2$ after considering enough instances (i.e. choices of $I_1,$ $I_2$).
-The maximum value of $\ell$ is $n/2.$ So in this case the expected value is maximized.
-So we expect our algorithm to find faster a solution from another one that uses smaller value for $\ell.$
+The maximum value of $\ell$ is $n/2.$ Thus, in this case the expected value is maximized, hence we expect our algorithm to find faster a solution from another one that uses smaller value for $\ell.$

 Also, we need about